Free COVID-19 test rollout begins early online

 "We didn't start from scratch.
 The Postal Service is an important partner here.
 They already have a website that does sell goods to the public and has for quite some time," an administration official told reporters at a White House briefing last week.

-Orders of the COVID-19 tests will be delivered for free via the post office's first-class service.
-Despite anecdotal reports of delayed shipments hampered by winter storms and COVID-19 outbreaks, the postal service claimed last week that 90 percent of first-class mail was delivered on time during the first week of January.
+Orders of the COVID-19 tests will be delivered for free via first-class mail.
+Despite anecdotal reports of delayed shipments hampered by winter storms and COVID-19 outbreaks, the U.S. Postal Service claimed last week that 90% of first-class mail was delivered on time during the first week of January.

+"The 650,000 women and men of the United States Postal Service are ready to deliver and proud to play a critical role in supporting the health needs of the American public.
+We have been working closely with the Administration and are well prepared to accept and deliver test kits on the first day the program launches," Postmaster General Louis DeJoy said in a statement.

-A spokesperson for the U.S. Postal Service declined to comment on the early rollout.
+A spokesperson for the Postal Service declined to provide additional details about the early launch.

 Some on social media have already claimed to have encountered some issues in submitting their orders, ranging from ordering to places not listed as residential addresses to trying to get deliveries to different units in the same building.